observablehq/plot/README.md

 Plot.formatIsoDate(new Date("2020-01-01T00:00.000Z")) // "2020-01-01"
 ```

 Given a *date*, returns the shortest equivalent ISO 8601 UTC string.
+If the given *date* is not valid, returns `"Invalid Date"`.

 #### Plot.formatWeekday(*locale*, *format*)